|

 abroad and a new dictator in By

-the middle 1930's demand was so high for armaments for the next World War
+the middle 1930's demand was so high for armaments for the next World War,

-they shelved the poor old domestic sewing machine and concentrated on
+Vickers shelved the poor old domestic sewing machine and concentrated on

 weapons, ships and planes.
 Just as well really or we may all be speaking